 Jacinta's maternal grandmother Mary was only able to achieve an 8th-grade level education.
 Because of this, she instilled in Jacinta the importance of education towards empowerment and became the champion of Jacinta's academic career.
 Specifically, Grandma Mary, who worked as a maid at a roadside hotel, would write Jacinta every month to tell her just how proud she was to see her in school.
 Along with each letter, she would include $5 as her way of helping Jacinta manage costs.
 Grandma Mary continued this practice throughout Jacinta's entire academic career--all the way into her postdoctoral education (which is a lot of time and a lot of letters)!
 This commitment demonstrated her unwavering belief in Jacinta and what she could eventually give to the world through her education.

 These two influences have shaped Jacinta's Northstar Purpose:

-"My purpose is to educate and empower others through science to become the most authentic versions of themselves that they can be."
+"My purpose is to educate and empower others through science to become the most authentic versions of themselves they can be."

 Honors & Awards

 University of California, San Diego Postdoctoral Fellowship recipient